 In this course you will be introduced to various woodworking design and fabrication skills.
 You will learn about safe operation of woodworking equipment, and will complete introductory projects that may also include an introduction to CNC (computer numeric control) router and Laser engraving.
 You will ultimately design and fabricate a more in depth project following the design and problem solving process.

 ADVANCED WOOD DESIGN AND FABRICATION- 1209034

-Benchmark: Advanced Content Proficiencies: Technology & Machine Operation, Design &
+Benchmark: Advanced Grade: 10-12 Content Proficiencies: Technology & Machine Operation, Design & Duration: Semester Can be repeated 4x.

 Problem Solving Process